 Inside, you will find information on natural history including rocks, minerals, flora and fauna found in the state, local textiles, traditional handicrafts, the Terengganu royal family, petroleum, the arrival of Islam into the Terengganu area and the history of human development in Terengganu.
 There are also old cars, boats and planes to check out.
 It’s a lot!

 The only shame is that it could be better maintained and put in some type of order so you can get as much as possible from a visit.
-Still, it’s definitely worth a visit, even just for the buildings alone.
+Still, it’s definitely one of the Kuala Terengganu tourist attractions worth visiting, even just for the buildings alone.

-It’s located about 6 kilometres from the city so you need to bus, taxi or take a boat here from Shahbandar Jetty.
+This tourist attraction in Terengganu is located about 6 kilometres from the city, so you need to bus or take a Grab taxi.
 Foreigner entry is currently RM15 for adults or RM10 for kids.
 It’s a fair bit cheaper for Malaysians.

 Eat Everything At Town City Food Court

-On the edge of Chinatown is the perfect place to kick back for lunch or dinner.
+The best place to visit in Terengganu when you start to get hungry is Town City Food Court.
+Located on the edge of Chinatown, it’s the perfect place to kick back for lunch or dinner.
 There are some good Chinese food options.
 There is also a relatively good selection of cold beer and fans to keep things cool.

 When I first entered, I was overwhelmed by some menus being only in Chinese, but people speak at least some English so don’t let that stop you!